 How to Get to Chania in Crete

 Chania is a popular destination for both foreigners and Greeks year-round, and is very easy to reach.
 Ferries arrive daily to Souda harbor, less than 7 kilometers from Chania town.
 The Ioannis Daskalogiannis International Airport (CHQ) is just under 15 km away and a simple 20 minute drive.
-There is a car rental in Chania right at the airport.
+There is a car rental in Chania Airport – just 50m away from the main gate.
 If you’re arriving by ferry, port-side pick up is easily arranged.

 There is also bus service from the Chania airport to the center of town, and taxi service starting from 24 Euro.